+Well hello there!
 A former, long-standing member of Illustrators Ireland (IGI), I've extensive professional experience in illustration & artwork for Apps, Games, Magazines, Books, Newspapers, TV and comic art.
 I even used to be an Animator!
-I'm very interested in Educational Games, eLearning and Children's Entertainment.
+I'm passionate about Children's Entertainment, Educational Games and eLearning.

 Now please indulge me a while, as I endeavour to show you how interesting I am—as a person—and not just a collection of spiffy portfolio pieces.
 (I also go and on and on about being a life-long creative among other things on the blog)